Meet Nicola Adams - Strictly Come Dancing 2020 contestant in first same-sex pairing

 The former boxer will be stepping onto the dance floor this year.

-The pair received an impressive 21 points, placing them in joint third place on the Strictly Come Dancing leaderboard with Caroline Quentin and Johannes Radebe, and Ranvir Singh and Giovanni Pernice.
+So far Nicola has danced the Quickstep to Get Happy by Ella Fitzgerald and a street/commercial routine to Years and Years hit Shine, and the Strictly Come Dancing songs and dances for this week’s Movies Week have now been revealed.

-It comes after Katya Jones said viewers wouldn’t even question Strictly’s same-sex pairing.
+And this Saturday Nicola will be dancing a Jive to one of the most iconic movie songs of all time: Greased Lightnin’!

-With her very high score, things are looking good for Nicola’s Strictly journey.
+With her high score, things are looking good for Nicola’s Strictly journey.
 But can she keep it up?
-Is what we want to know.

 Here’s everything you need to know about her.